Youths in Oxford Street rampage must be ‘hunted down’, says Braverman

 Police were forced to wield batons while officers on horseback dispersed crowds in the busy West End shopping area.

-Home Secretary Suella Braverman has called for those responsible for disorder in London’s Oxford Street to be “hunted down” and jailed.
+Home Secretary Suella Braverman has called for those who took part in a suspected TikTok-inspired raid of shops in London’s Oxford Street to be “hunted down” and jailed.

-Footage showed police wielding batons in a clash with dozens of young people and wrestling some of them away, while officers on horseback dispersed crowds in Europe’s busiest shopping street on Wednesday.
+Footage showed police wielding batons in a clash with dozens of young men and wrestling some of them away, while officers on horseback helped to disperse hundreds of people in Europe’s busiest shopping street on Wednesday.

-West End stores were forced to close their shutters during the suspected looting raid which was reportedly inspired by a viral TikTok craze encouraging people to “rob JD Sports”.
+West End stores were forced to close their shutters and lock customers inside during the looting raid, which was reportedly inspired by a social media craze encouraging people to take part in an “Oxford Street JD robbery”.

-Sharing a video on Twitter, now known as X, of police clashing with youths, Ms Braverman said: “We cannot allow the kind of lawlessness seen in some American cities to come to the streets of the UK.
+Sharing a video on X of police clashing with youths, Ms Braverman said: “We cannot allow the kind of lawlessness seen in some American cities to come to the streets of the UK.

 “The police have my full backing to do whatever necessary to ensure public order.